ingaleshubhankar/CPP-HANDBOOK/Introduction/InheritanceReadMe.md

 # Inheritance
-Inheritance is a fundamental concept in object-oriented programming (OOP) that promotes reusability.
+`Inheritance` is a fundamental concept in object-oriented programming (OOP) that promotes **reusability**.
 It allows a new class to acquire the properties and behaviors of an existing class, enabling the creation of new products based on existing ones.
-In C++, inheritance enables a class to inherit all characteristics and behaviors of its parent class automatically, allowing you to reuse, extend, or modify attributes and behaviors.
+In C++, inheritance enables a class to **inherit all characteristics and behaviors of its parent class automatically**, allowing you to **reuse**, **extend**, or **modify** attributes and behaviors.

 ## Types of Inheritance in C++:
 1. Single Inheritance: In this type, a class inherits from a single base class.